 Infinix Note 3 Review: Display and Multimedia

 There is a dual speaker grill at the bottom end of the phone.
-The left sided one harbors the mic.
-Sound production is good but not quite loud enough.
+The left sided one harbours the mic.
+Sound production is good, but not quite loud enough.
 We had to plug in an external speaker to enjoy audio from movies.
 A set of headphones help with that too.